Cantera/cantera-website/pages/install/ubuntu-install.rst

 .. code-block:: bash

-   sudo apt install cantera-python3 cantera-dev
+   sudo apt install cantera-python3 libcantera-dev

 or install whichever subset you need by adjusting the above command.
 The ``cantera-common`` package is installed as a dependency if any other Cantera packages are selected.